Frequently Asked Questions

 Yes!
 Many USM programs offer graduate-level classes.

 Program costs vary by program.
-The cost is posted as it becomes available under the budget sheet tab of the program's webpage.
-The budget sheet includes billable fees that will be paid to USM as well as non-billable estimated expenses that the student will need during the program.
+The cost is posted as it becomes available under the cost sheet tab of the program's webpage.
+The cost sheet includes billable fees that will be paid to USM as well as non-billable estimated expenses that the student will need during the program.

 Billable fees include tuition, mandatory healthcare coverage, accommodations, in-country transportation, and program excursions.
-Specific details are provided under the program's budget sheet tab.
+Specific details are provided under the program's cost sheet tab.

 Yes!
-Financial Aid is available to qualified students, and more information is available on our Financial Aid & Scholarships page.
+Financial Aid is available to eligible students, and more information is available on our Financial Aid & Scholarships page and the Office of Financial Aid website.

 You are welcome to consider purchasing additional travel cancellation insurance such as a” Cancel for Any Reason” plan.
 These policies range in price and policies should be reviewed carefully before purchase since each differs in benefits and coverage.
 If you are interested in this option to protect against financial loss due to unforeseen events, click here for a list of companies.
 The OSA is not affiliated with any of the companies and we have not reviewed specific policies.